The Black Stallion Returns poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Alec boards the plane to Morocco, committing to the journey into an unknown world to find the Black Stallion., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Alec finds the Black Stallion and is reunited with him, but discovers he's being prepared for a great race and cannot simply take him., fundamentally raising what's at risk.
+Notably, this crucial beat Alec finds the Black Stallion and is reunited with him, but discovers he's being prepared for a great race and cannot simply take him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Alec is given a chance to ride in the great desert race, understanding he must honor the horse's heritage while proving their bond., demonstrating the transformation achieved throughout the journey.